caikit/website/docs/architecture_layers.md

 For production AI applications, the most common pattern of usage is to provide model functionality [As A Service](https://en.wikipedia.org/wiki/As_a_service).
 The `caikit.runtime` module provides a server with two possible interfaces that can serve both `training` and `inference` requests for `caikit` models.

+The simplest way to run `caikit.runtime` is `python -m caikit.runtime`.
+This will launch the desired server interface heads based on the config values `runtime.grpc.enabled` and `runtime.http.enabled`.

 ### Service Introspection

 Since `caikit` is designed to manage AI [tasks](#tasks) in the abstract, `caikit.runtime` does not encode any _explicit_ tasks in its APIs.
 Instead, it inspects the selection of `module` implementations available and creates `training` and `inference` APIs dynamically at boot.